dapr/quickstarts/bindings/README.md

 ### Run Kafka Docker Container Locally

-In order to run the Kafka bindings sample locally, you will run the [Kafka broker server](https://github.com/wurstmeister/kafka-docker) in a docker container on your machine.
+In order to run the Kafka bindings quickstart locally, you will run the [Kafka broker server](https://github.com/wurstmeister/kafka-docker) in a docker container on your machine.

 1. Run `docker-compose -f ./docker-compose-single-kafka.yml up -d` to run the container locally
 2. Run `docker ps` to see the container running locally: